2020: The Phoenix Rises

 The year started out - like most years do - January 1st with a massive hangover.

-Stacks of pre-game drinks and crowed tram ride later, we were in Baixa working our way to the Tejo river.
+Stacks of pre-game drinks and a crowded tram ride later, we were in Baixa working our way to the Tejo river.

 The streets were alive with groups of laughing, dancing, stumbling people all making our way down to the Tejo for the fireworks display.